-The Scots aiming to gatecrash Ryder Cup
+Scots duo aiming to gatecrash Ryder Cup

 Last updated on .From the section Golf

-The Ryder Cup selection process reaches a dramatic conclusion this weekend and Scotland's Robert MacIntyre and Calum Hill are each targeting the biggest win of their careers to gatecrash the European line-up.
+The Ryder Cup selection race reaches a dramatic conclusion this weekend and Scotland's Robert MacIntyre and Calum Hill are targeting the biggest win of their careers to gatecrash the European line-up.

 Five players - Paul Casey, Tommy Fleetwood, Viktor Hovland, Rory McIlroy and Jon Rahm - have already qualified for captain Padraig Harrington's 12-man team to take on the United States from 24-26 September.